57+ Freelance Statistics, Trends and Insights (2023)

-The pandemic hit freelancers in India hard with 13% revenue decline in April 2020.
-As restrictions eased, nearly two thirds of freelancers in India received more work in June 2020 compared to the prior two months.
+The pandemic hit freelancers in India hard with a 13% revenue decline in April 2020.
+As restrictions eased, nearly two-thirds of freelancers in India received more work in June 2020 compared to the prior two months.

 In the Asia Pacific, nearly 85% of hiring managers outsource to freelancers (Asean Post)

 According to a recent survey, 84% of companies surveyed in the Asia Pacific have outsourced work to freelancers.
 The same survey showed that hiring freelancers can save over 20% in labor costs.

 Africa is home to just over 10% of the global freelance workforce (Africa.com)

 Africa holds 10.1% of the world’s freelancers, and it’s anticipated that this number will grow.